 - Medical lab technician: Because of your preference for working alone, you’ll thrive as a medical lab technician.
 You’re still part of a medical team, but you’re very much solo while doing your duties of analyzing bodily fluids such as blood.
-All you need is an associate degree to qualigy for this position.
+All you need is an associate degree to qualify for this position.

 - Technical writer: If you’re an introvert, you’ll appreciate the fact that much of your work making difficult documents easy to read can be done from home.
-A bachelor’s degree plus a certain amount of on-the-job training is the prerequisite for technical writers.
+A bachelor’s degree plus a certain amount of on-the-job training is usually the prerequisite for technical writers.
 Generally speaking, you’ll need some sort of experience in the field you’re going to be writing about.
 So, if you’re an IT tech writer, you should have IT background.

 - Anthropologist: Restrained introverts, with a heightened sense of observation, find this career field highly satisfying.
-You’ll need a bachelor’s and master’s degree, which will take over seven years.
+You’ll need a bachelor’s and master’s degree, which can take over seven years.
 There is a field study portion of the career, as well.